Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Abstract

 \section{Abstract}

-In 2004, Enriquez-Etingof-Marshall suggested a new approach to the Ginzburg-Weinstein linearization theorem.
-This approach is based on solving a system of PDEs for a gauge transformation between the standard classical r-matrix and the Alekseev-Meinrenken dynamical r-matrix.
-In this paper, we explain that this gauge transformation can be constructed as a monodromy (connection matrix) for a certain irregular Riemann-Hilbert problem.
-This further indicates a surprising relation between the connection matrix and Drinfeld twist.
+In 2004, a new approach to the Ginzburg-Weinstein linearization theorem for a quasitriangular Lie bialgebra $(\g,r)$ was suggested by Enriquez, Etingof and Marshall.
+This approach is based on solving a system of PDEs for a gauge transformation between the classical r-matrix $r$ and the Alekseev-Meinrenken dynamical r-matrix.
+In this paper, we explain that preferred gauge transformations can be constructed as connection maps for a certain irregular Riemann-Hilbert problem (provided $r$ is the standard classical r-matrix).
 Our construction is based on earlier works by Boalch.
-As byproducts, we get a symplectic neighborhood version of the Ginzburg-Weinstein linearization theorem as well as a new description of the Lu-Weinstein symplectic double.
+Along the way, we give a symplectic geometric interpretation of the PDEs, as a symplectic neighborhood version of the Ginzburg-Weinstein linearization theorem.
+We then prove that for a semisimple Lie algebra $\g$, any solution of the PDEs for the gauge transformation is the semiclassical limit of an admissible Drinfeld twist.
+As a byproduct, we find a surprising relation between the connection maps and Drinfeld twists.